 Table 2 presents the results of the survey.
 These are the direct questions and resulting propositions that were distributed in the survey and form the basis of the present study.
-The column titled "whole-group CCA" is based on the consensus analysis of all respondents together, and it shows the aggregate group belief (culturally-correct answer) with either agreement (green icon) or disagreement (red icon) with the propositions.
+The column titled "Whole-group CCA" is based on the consensus analysis of all respondents together, and it shows the aggregate group belief (culturally correct answer) with either agreement (tick) or disagreement (cross) with the propositions.
 The other columns indicate the percent frequency of matching answers (or agreement with the whole-group CCA), in each subgroup.

-In case a subgroup's own consensus-model (consensus analysis run only including its members) produced a group belief that deviates from the whole-group CCA, the added icon indicates the correct answer in the sub-group.
+In case a subgroup's own consensus model (consensus analysis run only including its members) produced a group belief that deviates from the whole-group CCA, the added icon indicates the correct answer in the subgroup.